 12th October 2010, the New Queen Elizabeth left Southampton on her maiden Voyage.
 She was named on the 11th October 2010 by Her Majesty Queen Elizabeth II.
 We were thrilled to work once again with Cunard to mark Queen Elizabeth's Maiden Voyage.
 We set ourselves the challenge of creating a cover to mark this massive event in the history of the seas, that is as special as the great Ocean Liner herself.

-This beautiful cover features a majestic image of the gracious new liner and a stamp and label from our sheet, postmarked in Southampton.
+This beautiful cover features a majestic image of the gracious new liner and a Union Jack stamp, postmarked in Southampton.
 Each of these limited edition covers will have been onboard Queen Elizabeth's Maiden Voyage from Southampton.
-Each cover arrives with a certificate and stamped with an exclusive "carried cachet" (rubber stamp).
+Each cover has been stamped with an exclusive "carried cachet" (rubber stamp).
 It also carries a genuine 1969 QE2 stamp overprinted "Maiden Voyage Queen Elizabeth 2010".
 Limited Numbers are available personally signed by the Captain Chris Wells.

 Cunard Queen Elizabeth